 The Deep Fakes: Art and Its Double exhibition was extended to ultimately finish the season on 1 May 2022 following its September premier in 2021.
-This exhibition opposed the use of 'deepfakes' for manipulation and misinformation, to explore very different perspectives, reimagining objects through advanced computational techniques.
-Cultural deep fakes have manifold significance.
-They are technologically empowered to offer forensic insights into invisible dimensions, generating unforeseen hypotheses and connections.
-These panaesthetic art-science phenomena also propagate powerful auras that rise to the surface entangled with the sensory and affective qualities of their originating sources.
+This exhibition opposed the use of 'deepfakes' for manipulation and misinformation, to explore very different perspectives, tational techniques.
+Cultural deep fakes have invisible dimensions, generating unforeseen hypotheses and connections.
+These panaesthetic art-science phenomena also propagate powerful auras that rise to the surface entanempowered to offer forensic insights into reimagining objects through advanced compumanifold significance.
+They are technologically of their originating sources.
 As cybernated doppelgangers, cultural deep fakes are able to draw us into unparalleled tactility with the textures, patinas, forms and 3D geometries of their counterparts.
 Digital facsimiles also decolonize objects, defying hegemonic narratives to liberate them from their untroubled entrapments, confronting ownership, historical sedimentation, and contested social relations.
 Through 21 installations at EPFL Pavilions, the exhibition grappled with the applied and critical implications of the digital materialities of objects in their post-original form.
 It brought together wonderful collaborators worldwide representing seminal objects of pan-Asian art and architecture from China, Cambodia, India, Malaysia, Japan, Sri Lanka, and Thailand, The Middle East and North Africa was represented by important sites in Egypt, Syria, Libya and Sudan.
 The United States of America and significant European heritage sites in Armenia, Germany and Italy completed an encyclopedic offering made tangible through state-of-theart imaging and interactive immersion.
 EPFL